deeputech/deeputech.github.io/_posts/2020-01-27-memory-management-in-v8.md

 Let us look at the minor GC process:

 The new space is divided into two equal-sized semi-spaces: **to-space** and **from-space**.
-Most allocations are made in to-space (except certain kinds of objects, such as executable Codes which are always allocated in old-space).
-When to-space fills up the minor GC is triggered.
+Most allocations are made in from-space (except certain kinds of objects, such as executable Codes which are always allocated in old-space).
+When from-space fills up the minor GC is triggered.

 Click on the slides and move forward/backward using arrow keys to see the process: